Skip to main content

 Although your initial Litmap will give you a good idea of the scientific literature related to your input article, it's only a small part of the bigger picture.

 To dive deeper into your topic, click "More like this" for articles you find relevant.
-After you've done this for a few papers, you can hit "Update Results".
+After you've done this for a few papers, you can hit "Refresh".
 Litmaps will use these articles as inputs to the search algorithm in order to find more relevant literature.

 Just like before, you can save articles that seem important by Tagging them.
 It's easy to forget or lose track of work, so saving early and often is a good practice.